-Students returning from a leave of absence who wish to apply for financial aid must notify the Financial Aid Office and file the necessary application forms prior to the start of any term.
+Students returning from a leave of absence who wish to apply for financial aid must notify the Financial Aid Office and file the necessary application forms 12 weeks prior to the start of any term.
+Late applicants cannot be assured that their aid will be available in time for registration payment deadlines.